 If you are making a meat sauce, this is where you will add in the raw ground beef and brown it before adding the tomatoes and sauce.
 If you're crocking it, once you brown the meat, transfer it to the crockpot and add everything in there.
-Otherwise, add in the can of stewed tomatoes, Rotel if you're using it, or whatever combination of tomatoes you have on hand.
+Otherwise, add in the can of stewed tomatoes, Rotel if you're using it (you can just sub in another can of diced or stewed tomatoes), or whatever combination of tomatoes you have on hand.
 Feel free to experiment and mix up the tomatoes you use for your sauce, whatever you have - stewed, diced, whole, crushed, fire roasted, your own recipe, and certainly any from the garden you happened to have put up!

 ... and let them cook for about 5 minutes.

 Now add in the spaghetti sauce, if you're using it.
-I have used Del Monte Traditional canned spaghetti sauce for years because the flavor is excellent, it's got a little sweetness and seasoning to it already, and it's cheap - but it's been difficult to find and may have been discontinued.
-Really any kind of sauce, canned, jarred, generic, whatever is on sale - it all works fine, just don't spend a lot of money because you are only using this as your base.
-Hunt's is another brand I use.
+I have used Del Monte Traditional canned spaghetti sauce for years because the flavor is excellent, it's got a little sweetness and seasoning to it already, and it's cheap - but I've used Hunt's, even generic - whatever is on sale - it all works fine, just don't spend a lot of money because you are only using this as your base.

 On the stovetop, when I am serving this with meatballs, I like to let the sauce simmer by itself first and then add in the cooked meatballs right before serving.
 Stir in the meatballs, return to a boil, reduce heat and simmer, covered, for about 25 to 30 minutes, or according to the directions on your package of meatballs if you are using prepacked meatballs.
 If you're in a hurry, just add the meatballs right after you add the tomatoes, since the sauce really only has to simmer 30 minutes, about the same time the meatballs are heated through.